 - You have a network Primary Care Physician (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - O Your PCP must get approval in advance from the plan before you see a network provider listed as a pain management specialist in the Provider Directory.
-This is called giving you a "referral."
-For more information about this, see Section 2.3 of this chapter.
-All other specialty care from a network provider in your selected Provider System does not require a referral. - o Referrals from your PCP are not required for emergency care or urgently needed services.
+As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - O Your PCP must get approval in advance from the plan before you see a provider listed as a pain management specialist in your VIVA MEDICARE Me Provider Directory, and before you see a provider who is part of your Provider System's supplemental network (supplemental providers are also identified in your VIVA MEDICARE Me Provider Directory under the "Supplemental Network" section).
+For more information about this, see Section 2.3 of this chapter. - Referrals from your PCP are not required for emergency care or urgently needed services.
 There are also some other kinds of care you can get without having approval in advance from your PCP (for more information about this, see Section 2.2 of this chapter). - You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
 In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
 Here are three exceptions: - o The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
 For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - o If you need medical care that Medicare requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
 However, our plan must approve (in advance) any non-emergent or non-urgent care you receive from an out-of-network provider.
 In this situation, you will pay the same as you would pay if you got the care from a network provider.
 For information about getting approval to see an out-of-network doctor, see Section 2.4 in this chapter. - o The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.